 Where: Probably the Roman fort at Nanstallon, SX03436700, near Bodmin, commanding the portage across Cornwall from the river Camel to the river Fowey.

 Name origin: Duro ‘crossing’ plus a river name *arno, a common name across Europe probably related to Sanskrit arna ‘river’.

-Notes: AI’s Ernodurum (modern Saint-Ambroix on the river Arnon in France) is essentially the same name.
+Notes: AI's Ernodurum (modern Saint-Ambroix on the river Arnon in France) is essentially the same name.
 Other similarly named rivers include the Arno in Italy, Arnon in Jordan, and Erne in Ireland.
 The name change to Camel probably originated with the notorious pseudo-historian Geoffrey of Monmouth.
-RC's Sarna no longer seems likely to have been at its estuary mouth, and Boscarne is opposite Nanstallon.
+RC's Sarna no longer seems likely to have been at its estuary mouth.
+Boscarne is opposite Nanstallon.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.